ccullin/botcontroller/README.md

 #### The TwitterAPI is used to send Twitter request,
 - Create WebHook
 - Subscribe to Account Activity
-- send Diret Messages
+- send Direct Messages

 ## Internal API
-#### The Request library is use to send requests to the IoT devices and bots
+#### The MQTT 'command' topics are used to send requests to the IoT devices and bots
-- public to topic 'bot name'/command
+- publish commands to topic 'bot name'/command, which the repsective IoT devices subsribe to

 #### MQTT topic for IoT devices to post notifications to
-- subscribe to topic 'bot name'/event
+- subscribe to topic 'bot name'/event (the botcontroller subscribes to this topic)
-- subscribe to topic 'bot name'/response
+- subscribe to topic 'bot name'/response (the botcontroller subscribes to this topic)

 # Acknowledgements